Walkabout (film): Production

 The film was the second feature directed by Nicolas Roeg, a British filmmaker.
 He had long planned to make a film of the novel Walkabout, in which the children are Americans stranded by a plane crash.
 After the indigenous boy finds and leads them to safety, he dies of influenza contracted from them, as he has not been immunised.
-Roeg had not been able to find a script he was happy with, until the English playwright Edward Bond did a minimal 14-page screenplay.
-Roeg then obtained backing from two American businessmen, Max Raab and Si Litvinoff, who incorporated a company in Australia but raised the budget entirely in the US and sold world rights to 20th Century Fox.
+Roeg approached the English playwright Edward Bond about writing the script, who handed in fourteen pages of handwritten notes.
+Roeg was impressed, and Bond expanded his treatment into a 63-page screenplay.
+Roeg then obtained backing from two American businessmen, Max Raab and Si Litvinoff, who incorporated a company in Australia and sold the distribution rights to 20th Century Fox.

 Filming began in Sydney in August 1969 and later moved to Alice Springs, and Roeg's son, Luc, played the younger boy in the film.
 Roeg brought an outsider's eye and interpretation to the Australian setting, and improvised greatly during filming.
-He commented, "We didn’t really plan anything—we just came across things by chance…filming whatever we found."
+He commented, "We didn't really plan anything—we just came across things by chance…filming whatever we found."
 The film is an example of Roeg's well-defined directorial style, characterised by strong visual composition from his experience as a cinematographer, combined with extensive cross-cutting and the juxtaposition of events, location, or environments to build his themes.
 The music was composed and conducted by John Barry, and produced by Phil Ramone, and the poem read at the end of the film is Poem 40 from A. E. Housman's A Shropshire Lad.